The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-As we discussed above, the concentrations and voltages in the extracellular segment, with its vast amount of ions, remain unchanged in resting and transient states.
-Follow the red path: when $Na^+$ ions rush into the intracellular segment; they increase the concentration from $[50\ mM]$ to (say) $[200\ mM]$ (from point (Rest) to point (AP)).
+As discussed above, the concentrations and voltages in the extracellular segment, with their vast amount of ions, remain unchanged in resting and transient states.
+Follow the red path: $Na^+$ ions rush into the intracellular segment.
+They increase the concentration from $[50\ mM]$ to (say) $[200\ mM]$ (from point (Rest) to point (AP)).
 This sudden change increases the thermal contribution of $Na^+$ potential to $[-20\ mV]$, but because the total charge on the membrane significantly increases, the resulting voltage on the intracellular side of the membrane increases to $[90\ mV]$.
-The neuron could decrease its potential to the resting value if it could decrease $K^+$ concentration to $[100\ mM]$.
-However, the ion delivering capacity of the "resting ion channels" is not sufficient: they are sized to maintain the resting state.
-(Furthermore, the electric contribution appears instantly, while the thermodynamic one, due to the finite speed of ions, only with some delay~\cite{VeghNon-ordinaryLaws:2025}.)
+The neuron could decrease its potential to the resting value if it could decrease the $K^+$ concentration to $[100\ mM]$.
+However, the ion-delivery capacity of the "resting ion channels" is insufficient: they are sized to maintain the resting state.
+(Furthermore, the electrical contribution appears instantly, while the thermodynamic one, due to the finite speed of ions, only with some delay~\cite{VeghNonOrdinaryLawsForLife:2025}.)
 Follow the dashed orange path: the large amount of rush-in $Na^+$ ions drastically increases the surface concentration on the membrane, so the potential suddenly changes to $[90\ mV]$.
-Follow the dotted orange path: the electric field across the membrane suddenly changes its direction from positive to negative (see the slopes of the solid and dotted orange lines) so that the excess positive ions can move "downhill" out of the intracellular space through the high-capacity ion channel array (\gls{AIS}) at the end of the neuron.
+Follow the dotted orange path: the electrical field across the membrane suddenly changes its direction from positive to negative (see the slopes of the solid and dotted orange lines) so that the excess positive ions can move "downhill" out of the intracellular space through the high-conductance ion channel array (\gls{AIS}) at the end of the neuron.
 Its internal end is at the high membrane potential, while the external end is at the low potential of the extracellular segment.